oshears/osgames/obsidian/OSGames/devlogs/Devlog 26.md

 # Lonnies Fishtank

 Finally I finished adding in the new dynamic bones and animations into Lonnie's Fishtank.
 Both of these additions are making the game feel quite great now!
 Per our new roadmap, I'll start working on updates to the walking scene and using Lost's new assets.

+# Home Server

+Now Hosting:
+- paperless: starting to use it more for document tracking
+- OwnTracks: wayyyy better than Traccar for phone tracking and viewing gps traces of my location
+- Probably will remove vikunja as it isn't quite working well with 2 users
+- navidrome: self hosted music streaming
+- firefly iii: financial management and expense tracking
+- book stack: not using it much yet though
+- custom daemon to record video from my ring doorbell: it is a work in progress though
+- home assistant: right now it's good for tracking my utility expenses but I need to hook up more sensors around the house to get full use out of it
+- Immich: starting to use it more, will be really to fully transition from Google photos once I get a proper Raid setup on the nas.
+Im looking at using raid-1 for portability and a low profile nas server with mini itx motherboard
+- Gitea: probably the most useful self hosted thing Im running
+- Reddit INAT summarized: it has been working great sending me biweekly updates from the subreddit to browse at my leisure
+- WireGuard: very easy vpn to let me access my home network away from home
+- Remark42: I wanted to setup this commenting system for my blog but have to do a bit more hacking to get it working properly as Im having some issues
+- Samba: very easy to use file sharing system so I can access my server files from all other drives on the network; I've also upgrade my setup to a 1TB SDD; planning to add my other 1TB HDD to the server as well